HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 Then go Antivirus folder by Dolphin
 Open the terminal at this folder by Alt+Shift+F4
 Type python Antivirus.py you are done
+If you have a problem create issue topic